6 Tips for Your Professional Development

-What we are going to spend time on is the positive way to respond to mistakes.
+What I will spend time on is the positive way to respond to mistakes.
 Learning effective responses to mistakes will help you be proactive in future decisions.

 Own up to your mistake.
 Why?
 First, others expect it, and need it.
 Taking responsibility acts like a reset button.
 You are acknowledging an error and once that is out in the open, everyone can begin to move on.

 Note I did not say full responsibility.
-We will discuss that next.
+Let’s discuss that next.

 If an error needs explanation, there is a time and a place for that, but in the midst of addressing your mistake, the reasoning (if any) should not be in the same sentence.
 Do not try to explain “your side of the story”.